NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 Setup of passwordless ssh
 """"""""""""""""""""""""""""""

-Communication between the SimStack Client and the SimStack Server requires passwordless ssh access from your local PC to your computational resource.
+Communication between the SimStack Client and the SimStack Server requires passwordless ssh access from your local PC to your `Server`.
-*On your local PC*, generate a ``ssh`` keypair and transfer the key to the ``authorized_keys`` file of your user account on the computational resource with one of the following commands:
+*On your local PC*, generate a ``ssh`` keypair and transfer the key to the ``authorized_keys`` file of your user account on the `Server` with one of the following commands:

 **On Linux and OSX (Arm and x64)**